AnoukSmet/Casa-Pedra-Nobre/testing.md

 All the html files have been passed without any issue through the [HTML Validator](https://validator.w3.org/).
 All the css files have been passed without any issue through the [CSS Validator](https://jigsaw.w3.org/css-validator/).
-All the javascript files have been passed without any issue throught the [Javascript Validator](https://jshint.com/).
+All the javascript files have been passed without any issue through the [Javascript Validator](https://jshint.com/).

 ## Homepage
 ### **Responsiveness**
 #### Where did I test?
 Test on various devices: MacBook Pro / iPhone 6S / Acer / iPhone 8 / iPhone 11 / iPad.
-Test on various browers: Google Chrome, Safari, Opera & Firefox
+Test on various browsers: Google Chrome, Safari, Opera & Firefox

 #### What did I test?
 * Quality and display of hero image
 * Display of carousel

 #### Conclusion
-Hero image looks nice across devices and browers.
+Hero image looks nice across devices and browsers.
 Image is of high quality.
-Carousel looks well across devices and browers.
+Carousel looks well across devices and browsers.
 From small devices (from 320px onwards) until tablets, image is display above the text.
 Carousel resizes the height depending of the content of the slide.
 Arrows to go left and right are displayed in the middle of the height of the carousel.
 On large devices, image is being displayed on the left, with the description and button on the right.

 ### **Functionality**
 Button 'Book now' within hero image works as planned and takes the user to the reservation page.
-Buttons to move left and right in the carousel work as intented.
+Buttons to move left and right in the carousel work as intended.
 Disabled automatic scrolling of the carousel to give the user the control to go to the next slide.
 Indicator below carousel to let the user know how many slides there are and where user is located on that moment.
 Link within the carousel work as planned and redirects the user to the corresponding page.

-Due to the image being full view height, the user might not realize there is more information on this page.
+Due to the image being full view height, the user might not realise there is more information on this page.
 To make this clear to the user, I have added a small arrow, pointing down, right below the book now button.
 The user can also click on this button which will take him/her to the carousel down on the page.